XYGaoG/PaperSharing/README.md

 Papers should be:

-+ Relevant to the group’s theme or field.
++ Relevant to the group’s theme or field (LLM-based papers are preferred).

 + Peer-reviewed or top-tier preprints (e.g., arXiv, NeurIPS, ICML, ACL).